tulpy/AzureFoundations/test/docs/G-Security-Governance-and-Compliance.md

 ***Design Considerations***

--Determine what Azure Policies are needed
+* Determine what Azure Policies are needed
--Enforcing management and security conventions, such the use of Private Endpoints -Management and creation of policy assignments
+* Enforcing management and security conventions, such the use of Private Endpoints
+* Management and creation of policy assignments
-  -Policy definitions can be reused at multiple inherited assignment scopes.
+  * Policy definitions can be reused at multiple inherited assignment scopes.
-  -Centralized baseline policy assignments at management group, subscription, and resource group scopes -Compliance reporting and auditing to ensure continuous compliance -Azure Policy has limits, such as the restriction of definitions at any given scope. ([Policy Limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits))
+  * Centralized baseline policy assignments at management group, subscription, and resource group scopes
+* Compliance reporting and auditing to ensure continuous compliance
+* Azure Policy has limits, such as the restriction of definitions at any given scope. ([Policy Limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits))
--Regulatory compliance policies such as HIPAA, PCI DSS, SOC TSP
+* Regulatory compliance policies such as HIPAA, PCI DSS, SOC TSP

 ***Design Recommendations***

--Identify required Azure Tags and use the Append policy mode to enforce usage -Map regulatory and compliance requirements to Azure Policy definitions and Azure RBAC role assignments -Establish Azure Policy definitions at the top-level root Management Group so that they can be assigned at inherited scopes -Manage policy assignments at the highest appropriate level with exclusions at bottom levels if required -Use Azure Policy to control resource provider registrations at the Subscription and/or Management Group levels -Use built-in policies where possible to minimize operational overhead -Assign the built-in Resource Policy Contributor role at a given scope to enable application level governance -Limit the number of Azure Policy assignments made at the root Management Group scope to avoid managing through exclusions at inherited scopes
+* Identify required Azure Tags and use the Append policy mode to enforce usage
+* Map regulatory and compliance requirements to Azure Policy definitions and Azure RBAC role assignments
+* Establish Azure Policy definitions at the top-level root Management Group so that they can be assigned at inherited scopes
+* Manage policy assignments at the highest appropriate level with exclusions at bottom levels if required
+* Use Azure Policy to control resource provider registrations at the Subscription and/or Management Group levels
+* Use built-in policies where possible to minimize operational overhead
+* Assign the built-in Resource Policy Contributor role at a given scope to enable application level governance
+* Limit the number of Azure Policy assignments made at the root Management Group scope to avoid managing through exclusions at inherited scopes

 ### 3. Define Security Monitoring and Audit policy